 Mortgage levels in Spain

-Decembers mortgage data was released this week along with the year to date for 2019
+Decembers mortgage data was released this week.
+Along with Spanish home loans 2019 year to date.

-Normally December is much lower than November so the numbers are a reflection of Banks catching up with completions that have been delayed due to new regulation.
+Normally December is much lower than November.
+So the numbers are a reflection of Banks catching up with completions.
+Those delayed due to new regulation.

 Capital lent for home loans higher percentage in December

-Over the full year 2019 saw the lowest upturn across all areas of numbers of, average loan size and capital lent for over 5 years.
+Over the full year 2019 saw the lowest upturn for 5 years across all areas.
+Number of loans, average loan sizes and capital lent.

-This may be partly because prices have stabilised in the year but is also an impact of new regulation, general economic concerns in Spain and across the world and of course Brexit.
+This may be partly because prices have stabilised in the year.
+But is also an impact of new regulation

 Since 2015 the average loan size has grown from 106.7k to 125k for 2019.